๐ŸฅจIntro to Ethnic Studies

 Civil Rights Act of 1964

-• Prohibited discrimination based on race, color, religion, sex, or national origin in employment, education, and public accommodations—the broadest civil rights legislation since Reconstruction
+• Prohibited discrimination based on race, color, religion, sex, or national origin in employment, education, and public accommodations.
+This was the broadest civil rights legislation since Reconstruction.

 • Created the Equal Employment Opportunity Commission (EEOC) to investigate complaints and enforce compliance

-• Provided the statutory foundation for affirmative action, though the Act itself doesn't mandate race-conscious remedies—that tension fuels ongoing debate
+• Provided the statutory foundation for affirmative action, though the Act itself doesn't mandate race-conscious remedies.
+That gap between the statute's language and the policies built on top of it fuels ongoing debate.

 Executive Order 11246 (1965)